Research and Collections

 Frankie Jackson, Ph.D.

 Frankie Jackson is an Assistant Research Professor in the Department of Earth Sciences at Montana State University.
 Her research interests include the study of fossil eggs, paleoecology, and the evolution of reproductive traits within the dinosaur-to-bird transition.
 The arrangement of fossil eggs and the microscopic characteristics of their eggshells provide important information about dinosaur physiology and reproductive biology.
-In addition, studying the sedimentary deposits that preserve the eggs permits more accurate interpretations of the nesting behavior extinct animals.
+In addition, studying the sedimentary deposits that preserve the eggs permits more accurate interpretations of the nesting behavior of extinct animals.
 Currently, her research focuses on modern nesting sites (crocodilians, tortoises, and birds) and fossil egg localities in the western United States and southeast China.

 James Schmitt, Ph.D.